stiglers-eponym/BeamerPresenter/README.md

 When installing manually, you may need the following files (in build directory):

 * `beamerpesenter`: executable, the program
-* `config/beamerpesenter.conf`: settings file, usually stored in `$HOME/.config/beamerpresenter/beamerpresenter.config`.
+* `config/beamerpesenter.conf`: settings file, usually stored in `/etc/xdg/beamerpresenter/beamerpresenter.conf` or `$HOME/.config/beamerpresenter/beamerpresenter.conf`.
 If located at a different path, specify the path with the command line option `-c <path>`.
 * `config/gui.json`: user interface configuration, mandatory!
-Usually stored in `$HOME/.config/beamerpresenter/gui.json`.
+Usually stored in `/etc/xdg/beamerpresenter/gui.json` or `$HOME/.config/beamerpresenter/gui.json`.
 The path to this file needs to be specified in the settings file (see above) or given explicitly with the command line option `-g <path>`.
 * `doc/*`: manuals, not required for running the program.
 * `share/*`: icon and desktop file, not required for running the program.
 * `LICENSE` (optional): you might want to remember that it's AGPL3 (see [below](https://github.com/stiglers-eponym/BeamerPresenter#license) for details)